yalah5084/sep11-freedom-project/entries/entry04.md

 ![image](https://user-images.githubusercontent.com/91745172/232341985-1cafe1dc-434d-4270-8d8f-83c06a6c41bf.png)

 My partner Hanna had already wrote the HTML so that the user could provide the coordinates and the pet's name.
 So my next step was to use the provided coordinates and make a marker on the map.
 I gave an event listener to the button and put `L.marker([userLong, userLat]).addTo(map)` inside the button so that it creates a marker once the button was clicked.
 However, it didn't work.
 Then, I thought of using a function.
-I created a function call `petMarker` with two parameters and I call the function when the button is clicked with `petMaker(userLong, userLat)`:
+I created a function call `petMarker` with two parameters and I call the function when the button is clicked:

 ```js
 button.addEventListener("click", function() {